The Father's Son (@Jim Sano)

 “My sister didn’t think burying our mom warranted the flight and hassle of coming out from Minnesota, and my brother didn’t return my calls or letters.”
 He did not tell her that he had not even broken the news of his mother’s death to his ex-wife or his two children, which had seemed like the best idea at the time, but now that the day was here, he was feeling differently about making that decision for them.

 He pulled his hand away from her and shoved both of them in his pockets as he stared at the casket suspended over the covered grave.
 “Growing up, she took care of the three of us for years, working long hours at a job I know she hated but was glad to have.
-Then, she came home every evening to cook our meals, mend our clothes so we could get a few extra years out of them, and made sure we stayed in school and off the streets.
+Then, she came home every evening to cook our meals, mend our clothes to get a few extra months out of them, and made sure we stayed in school and off the streets.
 I hardly ever saw her smile, and she rarely took the time for friends or fun.
-She took care of us in terms of physical needs, education, food and shelter—and that was all she had to give.
-Emotionally she was not —.”
-David paused, eyed the funeral attendants shuffling around by the limo, and said more softly, “I’m sorry, I am going on too much.”
+She took care of us in terms of physical needs, education, food, and shelter—and that was all she had to give.
+Emotionally she was not—.”
+David paused, eyed the funeral attendants shuffling around by the limo, and said more softly, “I’m sorry, I’m going on too much.”

 They stood there awkwardly for a few minutes until Jillian spotted a heavy-set woman approaching.